ccri/cloud-local/README.md

 If existing ports are bound to the ports needed for cloud-local an error message will be printed and the script will stop.

+## Changing Ports, Hostname, and Bind Address

+cloud-local allows you to modify the ports, hostname, and bind addresses in configuration or using variables in your env (bashrc).
+For example:

+    # sample .bashrc configuration

+    # offset all ports by 10000
+    export CL_PORT_OFFSET=10000

+    # change the bind address
+    export CL_BIND_ADDRESS=192.168.2.2

+    # change the hostname from localhost to something else
+    export CL_HOSTNAME=mydns.mycompany.com

+Port offseting moves the entire port space by a given numerical amount in order to allow multiple cloud-local instances to run on a single machine (usually by different users).
+The bind address and hostname args allow you to reference cloud local from other machines.

+WARNING - you should stop and clean cloud-local before changing any of these parameters since they will modify the config and may prevent cloud-local from cleanly shutting down.
+Changing port offsets is supported by XML comments in the accumulo and hadoop config files.
+Removing or changing these comments (CL_port_default) will likely cause failures.

 ## Maintenance